Can You Repay A Bridging Loan Early?

 Should you repay your bridging loan early?

-Where possible, early repayment is usually a good idea.
+In most cases, early repayment is usually a good idea, if it will save you money.
 That said, you should always consider the cost of your new loan (where one is being taken) and how that compares to the interest you’ll pay should you not repay early.

 Keep reading – Bridging Loans Vs Development Finance or What Happens If You Don’t Pay Back A Bridging Loan On Time?